dongzhuoyao/note/_posts/2020-03-22-inversible_network.markdown

 Splitting is based on channel dimension.

-check footnote 2 in page 4, you can feel the searching is labor-consuming.
+check footnote 2 in page 4, you can feel the grid-searching is labor-consuming.

 ![](/imgs/revnet.png)